Have you been struggling to come up with effective customer acquisition and retention strategy?

 - Over 1.5 billion of people, including around 260 million of the U.S. residents.
 This includes resume, social, contact, and demographic data for all the people in the database.

-- Over 70% of decision makers’ emails in the US, UK, and Canada.
+- Over 70% of decision makers’ emails in the US, UK, Canada and around the world.

 This data is unbelievably useful for building a detailed buyer persona.